A bilateral and spherical organ houses the structures responsible for vision.

-The eyes are wonderful sense organs.
+The eyes are lovely sense organs.
 They help people learn about the world they live in.
 The eyes see all kinds of things, big or small, near or far, smooth or textured, colors and dimensions.

 The eyeball is located in a bony cavity within the facial skeleton, known as the bony orbit.